FuelsEurope

 18 Sept 2025

-Their ask — FuelsEurope wants carbon leakage risk from indirect emissions addressed through EU-wide compensation rather than CBAM.
+Message — FuelsEurope wants carbon leakage risk from indirect emissions addressed through EU-wide compensation rather than CBAM.
 They argue indirect costs aren't directly related to indirect emissions, making embedded emission intensity an inaccurate metric for CBAM compliance costs.12

-How it helps them — This would avoid complex CBAM compliance requirements and secure a harmonized compensation system.34
+Why — This would avoid complex CBAM compliance requirements and secure a harmonized compensation system.34

-Who loses — Non-EU competitors lose CBAM protection advantages if indirect emissions remain unaddressed.5
+Impact — Non-EU competitors lose CBAM protection advantages if indirect emissions remain unaddressed.5

 EU Fuel Industry Urges Commission Handle CBAM Complexity